 Rochester Castle is probably the first castle I ever visited, certainly the first I can remember visiting, and remains to this day the archetype by which I judge all others.

-Apart from the external staircase up to the entrance, it hasnʼt changed much in the fifty or so years since I was last there.
+Apart from the external staircase up to the entrance, it hasnʼt changed much in the sixty or so years since I was last there.

 One of three Royal Castles in Kent, along with Canterbury and Dover, it protected the route between London and Channel, and the strategic crossing point of the River Medway.